 Anything that you do or say may be used against you in a subsequent legal proceeding.
 If you have retained counsel, who represents you personally, the Grand Jury will permit you a reasonable opportunity to step outside the Grand Jury room and confer with counsel if you desire.

 If you receive a target letter, you are most likely going to be indicted in a criminal matter.
 Get a competent lawyer on it, and be ready for the shoe to drop.
 If you receive a target letter, give me a call right away.

 The information contained in this web site is general in nature and should not be construed to be formal legal advice.
 It is provided for informational, illustrative and advertisement purposes only.
 It is not legal advice.
 It should not be relied upon in making legal decisions or in place of a consultation with an experienced and knowledgeable attorney regarding a specific matter.
 Reading this site, sending us information, or receipt of information from us does not establish an attorney – client relationship.
 Our review of, and/or response to, your query does not mean that we are representing you or that we are your lawyers.

 Statements, testimonials and endorsements contained herein do not constitute a guarantee, warranty, or prediction regarding the ultimate result or outcome of your legal matter.
-Links from this web site to the web site of another entity does not state or imply the existence of a relationship between the Law Office of Mark Reichel and that entity.
+External hyperlinks from this website to the website of another entity does not state or imply the existence of a relationship between Mark Reichel, the Law Office of Mark Reichel and/or that entity.